JamesHBickerton/DevNotes/Notes/html.md

     box-sizing: border-box;
 }</strong>

+It is also common practice to split your css into multiple files! (i.e. using all of your general CSS and creating a folder called general.css to link to) - this way your code is easier to access and easier to go back to/read.

 <strong><'li'></strong> items can form a list within a paragraph which can either be an unordered list <strong><'ul'></strong> or ordered list <strong><'ol'></strong>

 <strong><'img'></strong> tag is a self closing tag and usually require a source and alternate comment.
 For example: